 Mrs Langdon, our Family Support Worker, helps Mrs Carr to keep our children and families safe.

-Brandling Primary School Governors supporting Safeguarding
+Brandling Primary School Governors also support Safeguarding.

 Our Governing Body has a duty to ensure that the school meets its statutory responsibilities and that our children are safe.